fasmide/remotemoe/readme.md

 * tab complete
 * maybe dont allow acme to create certificate requests for hosts that do not provide https
 * ssh.Terminal provides a TabCompletionCallback which we should use
+* a windows way of keeping the tunnel open
+* maybe even a macos way of keeping the tunnel open

 Cool things that should not be done yet